spotify/SPTDataLoader/CONTRIBUTING.md

 Contributions are welcomed.
 Open a pull-request or an issue.

-You can find our style guide for Objective-C [here](https://github.com/spotify/ios-style).
+Please have a look at our [style guide for Objective-C](https://github.com/spotify/ios-style).